Breakdown: Contact tracers and their purpose

-Seward Co., Kan.
-(KSNW)- Once a person tests positive for the coronavirus, a contact tracer essentially becomes the investigator for that case.
+SEWARD COUNTY, Kan.
+(KSNW) – Once a person tests positive for the coronavirus, a contact tracer essentially becomes the investigator for that case.

 Their job is to help identify who the patient has had contact with, in recent days and weeks.